 </script>

-Here,productDesc|addslashesThe string will add a backslash before the double quotes, single quotes, and backslashes, making them这是一件带有\"防水\"功能的\'户外\'产品,材质是\\尼龙\\。.
+Here, productDesc|addslashesIt will add a backslash before the double quotes, single quotes, and backslashes in the string, making it这是一件带有\"防水\"功能的\'户外\'产品,材质是\\尼龙\\。.

-Following immediately.|safeThe filter is also very important.
-The template engine of Anqi CMS defaults to escaping HTML entities in the output content to prevent XSS attacks.
-If there is no|safe,addslashesThe backslash added by the filter itself may also be escaped&bsol;These are not the HTML entities we want.|safeThe filter tells the template engine that this string is already safe, no additional HTML entity escaping is needed, and it can be output as is directly.Thus, the processed string can be parsed as a valid JavaScript string literal.
+Following that|safeFilters are also crucial.
+The template engine of Anqi CMS defaults to escaping HTML entities in output content to prevent XSS attacks.
+If there is no|safe,addslashesThe backslash added by the filter may also be escaped\as HTML entities, which is not the result we want.|safeThe filter tells the template engine that the string is already safe and does not require additional HTML entity escaping, and should be output as is.This, after processing, the string can be parsed as a valid JavaScript string literal.

-Consideration of practical application scenarios
+Consideration of practical application scenarios.

-1. Embedding JavaScript strings:When you need to embed the content of a custom field as a string value directly into the page<script>within a tagaddslashesyou can ensure that quotes and backslashes do not break the JavaScript syntax.
+- Embedding JavaScript strings:When you need to embed the content of a custom field as a string directly into the page

-3. Integration with other backends or specific data formats:When the value of a custom field needs to be passed to a specific API interface or data format (such as some old JSON versions or custom protocols), if this format has special escaping requirements for quotes or backslashes,addslashesMay come in handy.
+addslashesMay provide preliminary processing (but it is recommended to useurlencodespecial URL encoding filters). - for other backend or specific data format integration:When the value of a custom field needs to be passed to an API interface or a specific data format (such as some old versions of JSON or custom protocols), if the format has special escape requirements for quotes or backslashes,

-• Use with caution|safe: |safeThe filter will disable the automatic HTML entity escaping feature of the template engine.Only when you are sure that the content has been appropriately secured and needs to be output in its original HTML form, should you use it.|safeMay introduce XSS vulnerability.
+|safe:|safeThe filter will disable the automatic HTML entity encoding feature of the template engine.Only when you are sure that the content has been properly secured and needs to be output in raw HTML format should you use it.incorrectly used|safeIt may introduce XSS vulnerabilities. - Choose the appropriate filter:In different application scenarios, there are more professional filters available.
+For example, if the goal is to safely embed content into HTML attributes, it may be necessary

-In summary, the custom field output of Anqi CMS can be fully coordinated withaddslashesFilter usage, which provides the necessary flexibility for us in specific data processing scenarios.
-The key is to understand its mechanism and combine|safeFilter and consider the security requirements for different scenarios and make wise choices.
+In summary, the custom field output of Anqi CMS can be perfectly matched withaddslashesFilter usage, this provides the necessary flexibility in specific data processing scenarios.
+The key is to understand its mechanism of action and combine|safeFilter and consider the security requirements of different scenarios to make wise choices.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-Q1:addslashesfilters andescapeWhat are the differences between filters?A1:addslashes主要用于在单引号、双引号和反斜杠前添加反斜杠,常用于构建JavaScript字符串字面量或SQL查询字符串(尽管SQL应使用数据库自带的转义函数)。而escape(or its alias)e)is used to represent HTML special characters (such as</>/&/"/'Convert to HTML entities to prevent the browser from interpreting the content as HTML code, thereby avoiding XSS attacks.
-This is a common security measure when outputting user content to an HTML page.
+Q1:addslashesFilters andescapeWhat are the differences between filters?A1:addslashesIt is mainly used to add a backslash before single quotes, double quotes, and backslashes, often used to construct JavaScript string literals or SQL query strings (although SQL should use the database's built-in escaping functions).
+Andescape(or its aliase)is used to represent HTML special characters such as</>/&/"/'Convert to HTML entity to prevent the browser from parsing the content as HTML, thus avoiding XSS attacks, which is a common security measure when outputting user content to an HTML page.

-Q2: When should it be?addslashesafter use|safeFilter?A2: When you useaddslashesProcessed string, when embedded into HTML context in its original form (without backslashes being further escaped as HTML entities), it usually needs to be followed by|safe。For example, takingaddslashesprocessed content as a JavaScript variable or HTMLdata-*attribute value|safeit can ensure that backslashes are not escaped twice.
-But please remember to use|safeThe template engine's automatic HTML entity escaping will be disabled, which means you must ensure that the content has been thoroughly checked for security.
+Q2: When should oneaddslashesafter using|safeFilter?A2: When you useaddslashesProcessed string, it needs to be embedded in the HTML context in its original form (without the backslashes being further escaped into HTML entities), usually followed by|safeFor example, willaddslashesThe processed content as a JavaScript variable value or HTMLdata-*attribute value|safeEnsure that backslashes are not escaped twice.
+But please remember to use|safeThis will disable the automatic HTML entity escaping in the template engine, which means you must ensure that the content has been thoroughly checked for security.

-Q3: Can I write HTML tags directly in the custom field content?
-Will Anqi CMS automatically handle it?A3: You can certainly write HTML tags in the content of custom fields.In AnQi CMS, if the content type of a custom field is a rich text editor (such as Markdown editor), it is usually stored in HTML form.<p>Converted to `&lt;p&
+Q3: Can I directly write HTML tags in the custom field content?
+Will Anqi CMS automatically handle it?A3: You can certainly write HTML tags in the content of custom fields.In Anqi CMS, if the content type of a custom field is a rich text editor (such as a Markdown editor), it is usually stored in HTML format.When you output these fields in the template, the default behavior of the Anqi CMS template engine is to perform HTML entity escaping, which will convert HTML tags (such as<p>Converted to `<p&